DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 "We'll workshop it," Lina said.
 "But that's a problem for later.
 Right now, the priority is managing the current situation."

 Jason's phone buzzed again.
+He glanced at it.

 Same unknown number as before.
+The one that had called three times already this morning.

 This time, a voicemail notification appeared.